©

 Menhirs, erected in the Neolithic period by Homo sapiens, should not be confused with Gallic stelae, which are standing stones sometimes carved by human hands.
 The latter were worked by the Gauls between the 5th and 4th centuries BC.

-As for the Menhir des Droits de l’Homme (Human Rights Menhir ), which stands opposite Plage du Menhir, its inscriptions may seem a little anachronistic….
+The Menhir des Droits de l’Homme, which stands opposite Plage du Menhir, bears inscriptions that may seem a little anachronistic.
 It is in fact a commemorative stone bearing the names of shipwrecked sailors who perished at sea off Plozévet in 1797.